What is the difference between a structural snag list and a basic snag list?

 - A typical snagger will concentrate their attention on identifying individual cosmetic issues.
 Their emphasis is not focused on the structure of the property.
 They may not even understand or recognise what is required under building regulation standards.

 Here at Property Health Check Ltd we only supply Structural Snag Lists.
-Our aim is to provide you with information about the structural soundness of the property, and to help you understand any reported deficiencies that could affect the value of the property, before completing the sale.
+Our aim is to provide a client with information about the structural soundness of the property, and to help them understand any reported deficiencies that could affect the value of the property, before completing the sale.

 Find out more….